Server-side Tracking vs Client-side Tracking: Key Differences

 • Avoidance of performance issues: By processing data server-side, you eliminate the browser performance impact of running heavy scripts, which can improve user experience, particularly on resource-intensive sites.

-In the next blog of our series on server-side tracking, we will focus on a practical guide for setting up server-side tracking on Shopify.
+In the next blog of our series on server-side tracking, we will focus on a practical guide for setting up Shopify server-side tracking.
 Learn step-by-step how to implement this robust tracking method on your Shopify store to enhance data accuracy and compliance.
 Stay tuned!

 FAQs